Dixboi/AI-Expert/Theoretical/bnomial.md

 On the other hand, Label encoding replaces each categorical value with a consecutive number starting from 0.

 For example, Label Encoding would replace our weather feature with a new one containing the values 0 instead of "cloudy," 1 instead of "rainy," and 2 instead of "sunny."

+## Chat application

+**Situation**

+Raegan is a software engineer at a company that builds a chat application.
+Recently, she started taking an online course on machine learning and came across the concept of splitting datasets before training a model.

+Although the course discussed the importance of splitting the data into train, validation, and test sets, it didn't mention why we do this.

+Which of the following statements explain why we split a dataset before training a model?

+• We split the dataset to prevent the model from overfitting.

+• We split the dataset to reduce the memory needed to train the model.

+• We split the dataset to make the training process faster.

+• We split the dataset to evaluate the model's performance accurately.

+**Explanation**

+Imagine teaching a math class, and it's time to evaluate your students.
+You decide to leave them 100 exercises as their homework.
+These problems cover the content they need to master to ace the exam.

+How can you design an exam that effectively identifies those who learned the material?

+Let's assume you pick 20 of the same homework exercises and use them in your test.
+This strategy might result in false positives: students who memorize the solutions to their homework may get a high score, although they don't necessarily know how to reason.
+In machine learning, we call this "overfitting."

+To ensure students don't overfit to their training exercises, you don't want to use the same homework to test their knowledge.
+Instead, you want to find new problems that evaluate the same material but are different enough to force the students to show their skills.

+We want to do the same when training machine learning models.
+If we only evaluate our work in the same data we use to train the model, we might overfit and have a model that isn't capable of generalizing to different data.
+In other words, the model may "memorize" the training data and learn to return excellent predictions when tested.

+If we split the dataset and leave a portion to evaluate how much the model learned, we will ensure that overfit won't happen.
+Therefore, we can accurately assess the model's performance and avoid overfitting.